skorokithakis/charity-public-license/README.md

 # The Charity Public License

 Charity is a public `LICENSE` for open software that brings the approach of MIT and BSD licenses into the twenty-first century.
-Parity makes your software free to use by almost anyone.
+Charity makes your software free to use by almost anyone.

 Charity is based on [The Parity Public License](https://github.com/licensezero/parity-public-license), which shares many of the same terms.
 Charity is a "free for everybody" license.
 Parity is a "free for open source" license.